hypo69/hypo/docs/gemini/en/consultant/src/webdriver/_docs/executor.en.md

 #    from src.logger import logger
 #    from src.logger.exceptions import DefaultSettingsException, WebDriverException, ExecuteLocatorException
 #    from typing import Union, List
-#    from src.utils.simple_namespace import SimpleNamespace
+#    from simple_namespace import SimpleNamespace
 #    ```
 #
 #    Here, essential libraries and modules are imported, including Selenium WebDriver for interacting with web pages, and internal modules for settings, logging, and exception handling.